Kingdom Hearts HD 2.8 Final Chapter Prologue

 Critics had varied opinions on the value of the game compilation.
 Most praised the quality of the graphics, utilizing technology then being developed for the upcoming Kingdom Hearts III.
-Some also praised the role of the collection in filling story gaps in the very complicated storyline of the Kingdom Hearts series.
-Some, however, criticized the release of the compilation as merely another teaser for the long-anticipated game Kingdom Hearts III.
+Some also praised the role of the collection in filling story gaps in the storyline of the Kingdom Hearts series.
+Some, however, criticized the release of the compilation as a teaser for Kingdom Hearts III.

 Games

 Kingdom Hearts Dream Drop Distance HD

 Kingdom Hearts: Dream Drop Distance takes place after the events of the game Kingdom Hearts Re:coded.
 Dream Drop Distance focuses on the protagonists' Sora and Riku's "Mark of Mastery" exam.
-In order to pass, the pair must free dream versions of worlds they have known and hone their powers in preparation for the return of the powerful and evil Master Xehanort.
+In order to pass, the pair must enter their dreams to free worlds trapped in the realm of sleep and hone their powers in preparation for the return of Xehanort.

 This collection features a high definition remaster of Dream Drop Distance, which Nomura stated was a full remake of the game since the original utilized the two screens of the Nintendo 3DS.
-Developers also reworked minigames from the 3DS version that utilized that console’s dual touch screens into a card-based system.
-At the same time, the developers made enemies “less offensive than they originally were”, a complaint from players in the original.
+Developers also reworked minigames from the 3DS version that utilized that console's dual touch screens into a card-based system.
+At the same time, the developers made enemies "less offensive than they originally were", a complaint from players in the original.
 Additionally, they switched the 3DS's touchscreen-based controls to a more traditional game-controller scheme.

 Due to the workload of adapting the game, developers made no extras or new content for this release.
-The few additions made included PlayStation 4 trophies, the ability to play the game at 60 frames a second, and a much-requested addition by the Osaka development team to include the minor enemy, the Catanuki.
+The few additions made included PlayStation 4 trophies, the ability to play the game at 60 frames per second, and a much-requested addition by the Osaka development team to include the minor enemy, the Catanuki.

-Kingdom Hearts 0.2: Birth by Sleep – A Fragmentary Passage
+Kingdom Hearts 0.2: Birth by Sleep -A fragmentary passage-

-Kingdom Hearts 0.2: Birth by Sleep – A Fragmentary Passage is a new game told from the perspective of the protagonist Aqua.
+Kingdom Hearts 0.2: Birth by Sleep -A fragmentary passage- is a new game told from the perspective of the protagonist Aqua.
 The story begins after Kingdom Hearts: Dream Drop Distance when King Mickey reveals that he has secrets to confess relating to Aqua and her time in the Realm of Darkness.
-The story then picks up right after the secret ending of Kingdom Hearts: Birth by Sleep Final Mix and details Aqua's journey through the Realm of Darkness during the following ten years.
+The story then picks up after the secret ending of Kingdom Hearts: Birth by Sleep Final Mix and details Aqua's journey through the Realm of Darkness during the following ten years, briefly intersecting with the events of the original Kingdom Hearts.
 Fragments of worlds previously found in Birth by Sleep make up the game's environments.